senselogic/SURREAL/README.md

 ## Features

-* Allows a simplified decorator syntax.
+* Provides a simplified decorator syntax for Unreal properties.
-* Removes code redundancy by generating separate `.h` and `.cpp` files from a single `.upp` file.
+* Removes the code redundancy between `.h` and `.cpp` files.
 * Monitors files changes for instant recompilation.

 ## Sample